ECB to end bond buys only when inflation is on sustainable path

 Tempering market expectations for a speedy exit, ECB President Mario Draghi and chief economist Peter Praet both argued that inflation was not yet on a sustained path, requiring patience, even if the bank’s confidence in the trend for consumer prices is firming.

-“There is a very clear condition for us to bring net asset purchases to an end: we need to see a sustained adjustment in the path of inflation toward our aim,” he added.
+“There is a very clear condition for us to bring net asset purchases to an end: we need to see a sustained adjustment in the path of inflation towards our aim,” he added.

 The euro zone’s central bank has been clawing back stimulus by the smallest of increments, worried that any big move could unravel its work and force it into an embarrassing and economically damaging policy reversal.